rds8rds/nsl_trainee_program/Presentation/solid and design pattern.md

   - The Strategy Design Pattern allows you to dynamically select the best strategy (transportation mode) based on changing circumstances.
   - For instance, if your initial flight is canceled due to bad weather, you can quickly switch to an alternative mode of transportation, such as taking a train or renting a car, without having to change your overall travel plans drastically.

-> Strategy Design Pattern Example
+#### 2.3.3.1 Strategy Design Pattern Example

 Let’s consider a sorting application where we need to sort a list of integers.
-However, the sorting algorithm to be used may vary depending on factors such as the size of the list and the desired performance characteristics.
+However, the **sorting algorithm** to be used may vary depending on factors such as the **size of the list** and the **desired performance characteristics**.

 > Challenges Without Using Strategy Pattern: